MP Estate Planning UK

 The Role of Directors

-1. Ensuring the company’s financial records are up to date and accurate.
+1. Ensuring the company’s financial records are up to date and accurate, particularly for the period around the date of death.

-2. Managing the company’s cash flow to meet its debt obligations.
+3. Managing the company’s cash flow to meet its ongoing debt obligations and avoid wrongful trading.

-3. Communicating with creditors and stakeholders about the company’s financial situation.
+4. Communicating with creditors, lenders, and key stakeholders about the situation and the company’s plans for continuity.

-It’s essential for directors to seek professional advice to navigate the complexities of managing business debts, especially in the context of a director’s death.
+Directors should seek professional advice from both a solicitor and an accountant to navigate the complexities of managing business debts and corporate governance following a director’s death.

 limited company debts UK